tweibley/legate/public/docs/guides/ai_code_generators.md

 # AI-Powered Code Generators

-This guide explains how to use the AI-powered code generators in the ADK Web UI to quickly create agents and tools from natural language descriptions.
+This guide explains how to use the AI-powered code generators to quickly create agents and tools from natural language descriptions.

 ## Overview